mekomlusa/Mlusa-cat-bot/README.md

 v2: users can now decide whether to get a random cat photo push to their ends daily.

+··* v2.1: bug fixed for turning image push for twice or more times.
 ## TODO

 Inline mode